dahays/Linux-Dungeon-Crawls/README.md

 Each dungeon is self-contained and installed using a single setup script.
 Once installed, students navigate the environment, follow clues, and complete objectives using standard Linux tools.

-New dungeons can be added over time using the same structure and installation process.

 ---

 ## Getting Started